 Some people may benefit from fiber supplements if dietary changes are not sufficient, or if you have medical conditions such as constipation or irritable bowel syndrome.
 Consult with your doctor prior to making sudden changes to your diet.

-Sources: National Institutes of Health, American Heart Association, National Cancer Institute, Mayo Clinic, United States Department of Agriculture, LifeWork Strategies EAP, and Washington and Shady Grove Adventist Hospitals.
+Sources: National Institutes of Health, American Heart Association, National Cancer Institute, Mayo Clinic, United States Department of Agriculture, LifeWork Strategies EAP, and Washington and Adventist HealthCare Shady Grove Medical Centers.
 For additional information, consult your physician.